 Bonduelle Nutrition Manager

 We develop research programmes to better understand plant physiology from sowing to harvesting, to understand the use of their nutrients and become proficient in how to optimise them.
-Our goal: to offer consumers vegetables with the highest possible nutritional density.
+Our goal: to offer consumers plant-based food with the highest possible nutritional density.